Do you want to keep your children away from mobiles?

-But by altering my daily habitual routine I successfully managed to come out of its dangerous trap.
+But by altering my habitual routine I successfully managed to come out of its dangerous trap.

 Rosen’s research has shown that besides increasing anxiousness, the compulsion to check notifications and feeds interferes with people’s ability to focus.

-With that said, all of us suffer from this habit of checking our phones mindlessly.
-But today I want to focus on how bad it is and how worse it can become if we don’t come out with a solution to restrain our growing kids from using mobile phones.
+Today I want to focus on how bad it is and how worse it can become if we don’t come out with practical solutions to restrain our growing kids from using mobile phones.

-You want to relax and wish your kids to mind their own business without disturbing you.
+You wish to relax and want your kids to mind their own business without disturbing you.
 You want them to remain engaged.
-But what do they have to keep themselves engaged with other than the electronic gadgets you have at your place, most easily available being the mobile phones.
+But what do they have to keep themselves engaged with.
+You yourself have dumped and exposed them with all possible electronic gadgets available in the market.
+Most easily available being the mobile phones.

 What happens when your friends come over to your place?

-You want to interact with them and your young kids would just not agree to leave you in your space with your friends.
+You want to interact with them and your young kids would just not allow you.
 You hand over your mobile phones to somehow manage them to keep them away.
 Over a period of time, they realize and hence manipulate you to give up, especially on all such occasions.

 What happens when you are driving and want to engage in a conversation with your spouse, with your young kids sitting behind?

-You hand over your mobile phones to keep them away from disturbing you.
+You hand over your mobile phones to your children to keep them away from disturbing you.